UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 UConn Stats and Trends

-- In UConn's 10 games this season, it has five wins against the spread.

-- This year, the Huskies have an against-the-spread record of 3-1 in their four games as an underdog of 30.5 points or more.
+- The Huskies have an against the spread record of 3-1 in their four games as an underdog of 30.5 points or more this year.

-- UConn's games this year have hit the over on four of nine set point totals (44.4%).

-- UConn is 1-0 against the spread and 0-2 overall when the team scores more than 27.2 points.
+- When UConn scores more than 27.2 points, it is 1-0 against the spread and 0-2 overall.

 - This year the Huskies have turned the ball over 18 times, one more than the Knights' takeaways (17).